codinganovel/PowPow/readme.md

 # powpow

-**powpow** is a lightning-fast TUI file manager with split-pane preview for navigating, viewing, and managing files in your terminal.
-See file contents instantly, perform file operations seamlessly, and launch text files directly in your configured editor.
+**powpow** is a minimal, lightning-fast TUI file manager designed for distraction-free navigation and file management in your terminal.
+Built with a focus on simplicity and speed - no clutter, just pure file management efficiency.

-> Point, preview, POW POW!
-File management at the speed of thought.
+> Point, navigate, POW POW!
+Minimal file management at the speed of thought.

 ---

 ## ✨ Features

-- **Split-pane interface** with file list (40%) and preview pane (60%)
-- **Instant text file preview** with syntax highlighting-ready display
+- **Minimal single-pane interface** using full terminal width for file navigation
+- **Built-in help system** - Press F1 to see all keyboard shortcuts
 - **Advanced fuzzy search** with real-time filtering and typo tolerance
-- **Complete file operations** - create, rename, delete files and folders
+- **Complete file operations** - create, rename, delete files and folders with clean popup dialogs
-- **Smart file detection** for all file types with detailed info display
+- **Smart file detection** with text file recognition
 - **Seamless editor integration** - opens text files in your `$EDITOR` and exits cleanly
 - **Vim-style navigation** (hjkl) plus arrow key support
-- **Focus switching** between file list and preview pane
-- **Tree-style directory display** with clean visual hierarchy
+- **Clean, distraction-free design** focused on productivity
 - **Cross-platform** Go implementation with tcell - works everywhere

 ---